-A major benefit of dental implants is that they prevent bone loss.
+Dental Implants can prevent bone loss.
 As the jawbone requires pressure from chewing in order to maintain its density, it will deteriorate in the absence of a tooth.
-In fact, in the first year after you lose a tooth, your bone will lose 25% of its volume, and this will continue for as long as the tooth goes un-replaced by an implant.
+In the first year after you lose a tooth, your bone will lose 25% of its volume, and this will continue for as long as the tooth goes un-replaced by an implant.

 Regular dentures and bridges can actually worsen bone loss because there is nothing to stimulate the bone.
 On the other hand, implant-supported dentures and bridges act like natural teeth and provide the pressure necessary to maintain bone density.

 Because the implants fuse to the jawbone and offer a secure base for the replacement teeth, some patients find this a comfortable option in restoring their smile.